MarcosGrrcia/Sudoku-Solver/README.md

     ./Sudoku -s [game .txt file]

 The .txt file must be in the correct format in order to work.
 The program will detect and notify of any formatting or value errors of the inputted file.
-If unaware of the correct format the .txt file must be in, the user can create one using the program by simply not including any file in the console.
+If unawareof the correct format the .txt file must be in, the user can create one using theprogram by simply not including any file in the console.

+I included my own game.txt file for use as well as two other files that are in the incorrect format as examples of the error-checking capabilites.